Reminder: Our new location for Accommodated Testing is in 650 Langsam Library. 556-1428.

 - Student uses the Accommodated Registration System—Students will utilize an online registration system to register to take their exams.
-Student requests must be made three days prior to the date of the test for tests given during the term, and one week prior to the day of the test for finals.
-They may register any time from the first day of the quarter through those deadlines.
-Those that do not follow this time frame will be handled on a case-by-case basis, and may have to take the test with the rest of the class and without accommodations.
+Student requests must be made three days prior to the date of the test for tests given during the term and one week prior to the day of the test for finals.
+They may register any time from the first day of the term.
+Students that do not follow this timeframe will be handled on a case-by-case basis, and may have to take the test with the rest of the class and without accommodations.
 As an alternative, instructors can also provide the student with testing accommodations.

-- Students must schedule at the same time as class—Students are instructed to schedule their test for the same time as the rest of the class; however, this may not be possible in all situations.
+- Students must schedule at the same time as class—Students are instructed to schedule their tests for the same time as the rest of the class; however, this may not be possible in all situations.
 There are two situations that may cause the student to request an alternate time:

-If the time of the test falls outside of Testing Services business hours, we ask that you work with the student to find a time that is suitable for you both for the student to test.
-Throughout the semester, and including finals week, testing is available until 8:00pm on Mondays, Wednesdays and Thursdays during the term.
-Friday evening testing is also available for tests that are being taken by the rest of the class on Friday evenings.
-Testing Services is open from 8:00am-9:00pm Monday-Friday during finals.
+- If the time of the test falls outside of Testing Services business hours, we ask that you work with the student to find a time that is suitable for you both for the student to test.
+Throughout the semester, and including finals week, testing is available 8:00am to 8:00pm Monday through Thursday and 8:00am to 5:00pm on Friday.
 All tests must be finished by the closing time, including any time extensions received by the student.

-- Instructors submit testing materials to Testing Services—In the confirmation email, you will see a list of options for test submission and a link to our Accommodated Testing Cover Sheet.
+- Instructors submit testing materials to Testing Services—In the confirmation email, there is a list of options for test submission and a link to our Accommodated Testing Cover Sheet.
 You may fill out this form and select the "Submit" button to submit the form and test to us via email.
-You may also send us the test via fax (556-1064), campus mail (ML0078) or in person at 102 University Pavilion.
+You may also send us the test via campus mail (ML 0033) or drop it off in person at 650 Langsam Library.
 We strongly discourage allowing students to handle blank or completed exams, although we do have white, 9x13 envelopes with the cover sheet printed on it that can be used for students to pick up their tests from you.
 Testing Services will not deviate from the instructions on the cover sheet without explicit instructions from the instructor.
 Students are given a 20 minute grace period following the latest time to begin their test before being turned away.

-- Testing Services suggests to students that when they submit their Accommodation Form, they also speak with you then or schedule a time to meet to discuss how you would like them to handle any specifics with accommodated testing for the term.
-At this time you may want to let the students know how you will be delivering the exams, if you want them to remind you in person prior to each test or if the reminder email sent by the registration system will suffice, if there is a TA who also needs to be notified of the exam, when the student may take exams that fall outside of our normal hours, etc. It is the student's responsibility to initiate this conversation with you.
+- Testing Services suggests to students that when they present Accommodation Forms to you, they also speak with you then or schedule a time to meet to discuss the specifics of their accommodations and how they will be met for the term.
+The discussion could include letting the students know how exams will be delivered to Testing Services, such as if the student should remind you in person or email prior to each test or if the reminder email sent by the registration system will suffice, if there is a TA who also needs to be notified of the exam, when the student may take exams that fall outside of Testing Services’ normal hours, etc. It is the student's responsibility to initiate this discussion with you.

-- Students are entitled to accommodations by this process only if they are registered with the Disability Services Office and follow the required registration procedures.
-Please do not send students to receive testing accommodations unless they are registered with the Disability Services Office.
-Disability Services is happy to assist students with obtaining appropriate documentation of a disability if it is needed and can be contacted at 513-556-6823 or firstname.lastname@example.org.
+- Students are entitled to accommodations by this process only if they are registered with Accessibility Resources and follow the required registration procedures.
+Please do not send students to receive testing accommodations unless they are registered with Accessibility Resources.
+Accessibility Resources is happy to assist students with obtaining appropriate documentation of a disability if it is needed and can be contacted at 513-556-6823 or firstname.lastname@example.org.